rachidabbas-hub/DTLHC/ReadMe.md

 DTLHC_main.r

-This file runs the two-stage drop-the-losers design for time-to-event outcome using a historical control arm and gives power or type I error rate as shown in tables 2-4.
+This file runs the two-stage drop-the-losers design for time-to-event outcome using a historical control arm and gives power or type I error rate as shown in Tables 2 & 4.

 # Drop-the-losers design with misspecified historical control arm